UphillD/2020-InA-Project/docs/README.md

 ## Implementation Specifics

 The folder */data* contains the files of the cord-19 dataset.
-These files need to be downloaded and extracted so that they resemble the above directory structure.
+These files need to be downloaded and extracted so that they resemble the directory structure below.

-The implementation is based on JavaScript code, which has been split into 4 files for easier viewing.
+The implementation is based on JavaScript code, which has been split into 4 files for easier viewing:

-Some info on the files:

 1. **script.js**:
 contains the 3 functions that perform the main implementation of the project.